Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/core-ping.rst

                             // e.g.: { "yahoo.suggestion": 3, "other.listitem": 1 }
       "experiments": [<string>, /* … */], // Optional, array of identifiers
                                     // for the active experiments
+      "accessibilityServices": [<string>, /* … */], // Optional, array of identifiers for
+                                                    // enabled accessibility services that
+                                                    // interact with our android products.
       "flashUsage": <integer>, // number of times flash plugin is played since last upload "defaultBrowser": <boolean> // true if the user has set Firefox as default browser